 Chickpocalypse joined the Girls in a soft, murmuring hymn at the funeral, which was held on a hillside orchard that overlooked .
 Beaufore loved the smell of the upturned earth of the orchard and reveled like a dog half his age in the great red mound which was piled beside the grave.
 Wes spoke sharply to him, but Jim advised that Calla would want her funeral to be a joyous celebration of her life and so Baufore, belly up on the mound, ground his back and shoulders joyously into the

 as they laid Calla the goat to rest in the hillside orchard that looked over the farm houses.
 The cousins came from across the creek and laid down daisies and buttercups on the soft earth.
-Jim and Uncle Buck took a break from the Apple Cottage restoration and stood in attendance while Wes and each of the cousins said a few words about Calla the Goat and her many contributions to life on Mosey’s farm.
+Jim and Uncle Earl took a break from the Apple Cottage restoration and stood in attendance while Wes and each of the cousins said a few words about Calla the Goat and her many contributions to life on Mosey’s farm.

-“A darned waste we’re not eating her,” Uncle Buck grumbled under his breath.
+“A darned waste we’re not eating her,” Uncle Earl grumbled under his breath.

-Jim and Uncle Buck returned to the renovation of the Apple Cottage
+Jim and Uncle Earl returned to the renovation of the Apple Cottage

-After the service, Uncle Buck returned to repairing the Apple Cottage, and Jim resumed picking pairs to sell at the Knoxville farmer’s market that weekend
+After the service, Uncle Earl returned to repairing the Apple Cottage, and Jim resumed picking pairs to sell at the Knoxville farmer’s market that weekend

 “Organic farming,” Mosey had hissed.
 “The things my young’ns wll come up with to keep from getting a job.